Hyder Akbar

-Akbar and radio producer Susan Burton later wrote a book about his experiences in Afghanistan: Come Back to Afghanistan: A California Teenager's Story, published by Bloomsbury in 2005.
-The book received several honors: San Francisco Chronicle Book of the Year, New York Times Editor's Pick, USA Today’s Top 10 Memoirs, ALA Top 10 Books for Young Readers.

-Akbar has also made two documentaries for This American Life, a Peabody-winning NPR program, both broadcast during 2003 (episodes 230 and 254).
+Akbar has also made two documentaries for the Peabody Award winning public radio program This American Life, both broadcast during 2003 (episodes 230 and 254).
 The first documentary focused on life in Kabul in post-Taliban Afghanistan and the challenges that faced the central government.
 The second was based on time spent in Kunar, Afghanistan – a volatile province on the border with Pakistan.
-Akbar's work on NPR received a National Journalism Award, a Third Coast International Silver Prize and an Overseas Press Club citation.
+Akbar's work received a National Journalism Award, a Third Coast International Silver Prize and an Overseas Press Club citation.
+Akbar and radio producer Susan Burton later wrote a book about his experiences in Afghanistan, called Come Back to Afghanistan: A California Teenager's Story, published by Bloomsbury in 2005.
+The book received several honors: San Francisco Chronicle Book of the Year, New York Times Editor's Pick, USA Today’s Top 10 Memoirs, and ALA Top 10 Books for Young Readers.

 Akbar has appeared on Morning Edition, PBS and BBC World News among others.
-He has also been featured in GQ, New York Magazine, and The Los Angeles Times and various other publications.
+He has also been featured in GQ, New York Magazine, The Los Angeles Times, and various other publications.
 Akbar has also authored articles for The New York Times and Slate.

 Along with his work in the media, Akbar has also been involved with the Hoover Institution in archiving and keeping records of Afghanistan's current events.

-Akbar was also the co-director of Wadan Afghanistan, an NGO that he founded to focus on quick impact reconstruction projects in his native province of Kunar.
+Akbar was also the founder and co-director of Wadan Afghanistan, an NGO focusing on quick impact reconstruction projects in his native province of Kunar.
 The NGO rebuilt schools and helped villages with access to water among other things.

 Akbar is fluent in English, Pashto, Dari, Hindi, and Urdu.

-While at Yale, Akbar became the subject of controversy when he and two other students were arrested for arson after he burned an American flag.
+While a senior at Yale, Akbar became the subject of controversy when he and two other students were arrested for arson after he burned an American flag.
 Akbar admitted to burning the flag and had to perform 50 hours of community service.